andreapollastri/cipi/README.md

 You can follow Cipi Project RoadMap here: https://github.com/andreapollastri/cipi/projects/

 ## Contributing
-Thank you for considering contributing to the Cipi Project!
+Thank you for considering contributing to the Cipi Project (feedback, code, beers) :)

 ## Security Vulnerabilities
-If you discover a security vulnerability within Cipi, please send an e-mail to Andrea Pollastri via mail@andreapollastri.net.
+If you discover a security vulnerability within Cipi, please send an e-mail to andrea@pollastri.net.
 All security vulnerabilities will be promptly addressed.

 ## Licence
 Cipi is open-source software licensed under the MIT license.